Skip to content

 --init Connect to a Hive repo for the first time

---sync Pull the latest team directions and shared content
+--sync Pull the latest team state + show change digest

 --view Display current Hive state without syncing